Speidy674/vheart/README.md

 ## Sail Setup (fürs erste)

 > Please note that you have to run this in a linux environment.
-If you are on windows you can use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to run this project.
+If you are on Windows you can use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to run this project.

 To initially setup the project run `composer install` to be able to use sail.